History of Belfast: 21st Century Belfast

 In 2021, sporadic rioting broke out in pockets of Belfast and elsewhere in relation to the Northern Ireland Protocol, a by-product of Brexit.
 Some Loyalist influencers, fearing that Northern Ireland would receive different treatment than that of Britain when it came to trade, encouraged area youths to riot, a demonstration of their ability to disturb the peace.
 Influencers in Republicans responded in kind with their young people be pressured to also riot.
 In areas like West Belfast, Loyalist and Republican-based youths were separated by the Peace Wall and contained by police lines with officers in riot gear.
 On the Springfield Road, water cannons were deployed and eventually used to disperse the agitants (the first time a water cannon had been used in 6 years).
 Unrest dissipated with Loyalists calling an end to the uproar on their side out of respect to the Royal Family regarding the death of Prince Philip.
 Duke of Edinburgh.

-In May 2023, Sinn Féin won an over-whelming victory in the NI Assembly elections with Michelle O'Neill taking the post of First Minister.
-This was the first time a Nationalist party gained a majority in a Northern Ireland election.
+In May 2023, Sinn Féin won a victory in the NI Assembly elections with Michelle O'Neill taking the post of First Minister.
+This was the first time a Nationalist party was the largest in a Northern Ireland election.
 The DUP would go on to refuse to form a government with Sinn Féin as part of their Stormont Boycott as a protest over the Northern Ireland Protocol.

 On 18 January 2024, over 100,000 workers from the National Health Service, Translink NI and teachers' unions stage the Public Sector Strike over pay in many towns and cities including Belfast.
 After two years of suspension, the NI Assembly meet on 3 February 2024 and appoint Michelle O'Neill as First Minister and Emma Little-Pengelly as Deputy First minister.
 This is the first time in the history of Northern Ireland that a republican has become First Minister as well as the top two posts both being held by women.